javason22/etl/README.md

 - PUT /api/v1/wager/{id} - Update a wager summary in destination database by id
 - DELETE /api/v1/wager/{id} - Delete a wager summary from destination database by id
 ### ETL API
-- POST /api/v1/etl/trigger - Trigger the ETL transformation to summarize the wager amounts by account and day (version 1)
+- POST /api/v1/etl/trigger - Trigger the ETL transformation to summarize the wager amounts by account and day (version 1).
+Version 1 summarize the wager amounts by account and day in Java code.
-- POST /api/v2/etl/trigger - Trigger the ETL transformation to summarize the wager amounts by account and day (version 2)
+- POST /api/v2/etl/trigger - Trigger the ETL transformation to summarize the wager amounts by account and day (version 2).
+Version 2 delegates the sum of wager amount to MySQL.
+It uses GROUP BY clause in the SQL query to summarize the wager amounts by account and day.

 ## Swagger API Documentation
-The API documentation was constructed by Swagger framework.
+The detailed API documentation was constructed by Swagger framework.
 After started up the ETL application, the API documentation is available at http://localhost:8080/swagger-ui.html

 ## CURL Commands